Kealakekua Bay State Historical Park is not only picturesque, this remote bay is significant for three main reasons –

 - Kealakekua Bay was once a major Hawaiian settlement where many ali’i (chiefs) lived.

-This Hawaii state park brochure provides a great overview of the history and significance of Kealakekua Bay.
+This Hawaii state park brochure provides a great overview of the history of Kealakekua Bay.

 Kealakekua Bay is located south of Kona.
 See this Google Map of Kealakekua Bay for an overview of the area.
 From first glance at the map, you might think that there’s easy access to the bay and a close view of Captain James Cook Monument, but it’s not as easy as you might think.
 The only ways to access this historic bay and the monument is by: